 If that’s the case, the bad news is that college admission rates to STEM majors at the best universities have become very competitive.
 Thanks to opportunities in STEM careers growing two times faster than other occupations, STEM majors are sure to stay in high demand, as well.

-The good news is that this post will cover the five most important things college admission officers are looking for, now and in the future, in standout applicants:
+The good news is that this post will cover the five most important things college admission officers are looking for.
+Now and in the future, standout applicants follow these tenets:

-Have good grades and do well on the required standardized tests.
+Have good grades and do well on any standardized tests you wish to submit.

-While you will hear this advice from your high school counselors regardless of your college plans, impressive grades and doing well on the relevant standardized tests are essential.
+While you’ll hear this advice regardless of your college plans, impressive grades and doing well on relevant standardized tests are essential.

 Therefore, it pays to maintain your academic best throughout high school.
-Likewise, your standardized test scores need to be extremely high (750-800 for SAT Math range) for college admission officers at top-ranking institutions to consider you a serious applicant; an applicant who can survive their challenging STEM major curriculum.
+Likewise, if you submit any standardized tests, aim high so admission officers at top-ranking institutions consider you a serious applicant.
+In other words, good enough to help prove that you can survive their challenging STEM major curriculum.

 Step up your game by taking the most rigorous science course load available.

-While we’ve already discussed outstanding grades as a critical factor, college admission officers also look for STEM major applicants who’ve challenged themselves with an advanced STEM course load and still did well in them through all four years of high school.
+While we’ve already discussed grades as a critical factor, college admission officers also look for STEM major applicants who challenge themselves.
+In other words, students with an advanced course load who still did well through all four years of high school.

-It goes a long way to prove your passion for learning, your advanced level of math and science knowledge, and your capacity for surviving the demanding STEM major college coursework in the future.
-If you have the opportunity to take AP classes or early college courses, we highly recommend taking them to be a competitive candidate.
+Why does this matter?
+It goes a long way to prove your passion for learning, as well as an advanced level of academic knowledge.
+All this boosts your capacity for surviving the demanding STEM major college coursework in the future.
+If you have the opportunity to take AP classes, IB classes, or early college courses, we highly recommend taking them to be a competitive candidate.

 Involve yourself in a variety of STEM activities to gain solid STEM experiences.